mililic85/DataVisualization/Readme.md

-# adding buttons and updating data of coronavirus incidence by autonomus community in Spain.
+# Adding buttons and updating data of coronavirus incidence by autonomus community in Spain.

 # Starting the code